-ARTICLE 26 PRODUCTIVITY
+ARTICLE 27 PRODUCTIVITY

-26.1 PRODUCTIVITY STANDARDS: The overriding consideration in the establishment of productivity standards is an honest day's work for an honest day's pay.
+27.1 PRODUCTIVITY STANDARDS: The overriding consideration in the establishment of productivity standards is an honest day's work for an honest day's pay.
 Since assuring the community that they are receiving the best services for their tax dollars is of critical interest to both employer and employee, the employees recognize that the establishment of such productivity improvements is the right and obligation of the employer.
-It is further recognized that employees have a right to be informed and participate in the implementation of productivity standards.
+It is further recognized that employees have a right to be reasonably informed and participate in the implementation of productivity standards.
 Maximized productivity is recognized to be a mutual obligation of both parties within their respective roles and responsibilities.
 Work procedures, schedules and assignments or any other means of increasing productivity may be established and/or revised from time to time at the discretion of the City so long as no right guaranteed employees under this Agreement is violated.

-26.2 PERFORMANCE EVALUATIONS: It is agreed by the parties that Evaluations of Performance are one necessary tool in the efforts of both management and labor in increasing productivity.
-The Employer shall have the right to conduct Performance Evaluations of all employees covered under this agreement.
-It is understood that Performance Evaluations are a valuable tool in enhancing learning by employees.
-The Employer may conduct Performance Evaluations on each employee at least annually, and more often if deemed necessary.
-An employee must receive an over-all satisfactory Performance Evaluation to receive the scheduled wage increase.
-Annual evaluations will be performed in April.
-In the event of a less than satisfactory evaluation, a re-evaluation shall be performed at a determined amount of time up to three (3) months.
-Upon completion of a satisfactory re-evaluation, the employee shall receive the scheduled wage increase.
+27.2 PERFORMANCE EVALUATIONS: It is agreed by the parties that evaluations of performance are one necessary tool in the efforts of both employer and employees in increasing productivity.
+The employer shall have the right to conduct performance evaluations of all employees covered under this agreement.
+It is understood that performance evaluations are a valuable tool in enhancing learning by employees.
+The employer will conduct Performance Evaluations on each employee at least annually and more often if deemed necessary.
+All Employees must receive an overall satisfactory evaluation to receive the scheduled wage increase.
+In the event of a less than satisfactory evaluation, a re-evaluation shall be performed within 3 months.
+Upon completion of a satisfactory evaluation the employee shall receive the scheduled wage increase retroactively.
+Evaluations shall be distributed and completed during April prior to the fiscal year end.